-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 4.
+Stage Monitoring questions Evaluation questions Potential methods for data gathering Considerations 4.
 Inputs / Resources Are the resources being used in the way that was intended?
 Are we accessing all possible sources of support?
 Is the leadership behind this work?
 Is the budget proving to be sufficient for the planned CB work?
 Is the staffing of the CB work proving to be sufficient and appropriate?
 Was the CB work suitably resourced?
 What other resources would have been useful?
 Did the partners, and the sponsoring organisation itself, have access to the support needed to implement the plans?
 Was there appropriate staffing?
 Financial and staffing records Interviews and group discussions Assumes knowledge of potential sources of support and other resources.
 Requires internal discussion on roles of staff vis a vis CB work.

-5. Implementing the activities
+Implementing the activities